junichi11/netbeans-wordpress-plugin/README.md

 If you want to use a custom content name (default value is `wp-content`), please set your content name to the project properties.
 (project properties > Framework > WordPress)
+If your wp-content directory is not in your WordPress Root, please set a relative path (from a source directory to wp-content directory) to `wp-content`.

 ### Code Templates